 The history of LED can be unknown to you.
 But we all know that What is LED?
 The LED light is the latest technology for energy efficient lighting system.
 Because, before LED we used CFL, Halogen stands and Incandescent bulb and those are much energy consumes lighting technology.

 LED stands for ‘Light Emitting Diode’ and it is a semiconductor device that converts electricity into light.

-LED light is much energy efficient and it just uses approximately 85% less energy than traditional Halogen or Incandescent light.
+An LED light is much energy efficient and it just uses approximately 85% less energy than traditional Halogen or Incandescent light.
 That’s means; LED is savings significant amount on your power bills.
-Just not only the less electric bill, LED lights also have a much longer lifespan than other types of light.
+Just not only the less electric bill, but LED lights also have a much longer lifespan than other types of light.